celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 const { assert, expect } = require('chai')
 ```

-We import the ‘getNamedAccounts’ and ‘deployments’ again because we'll need to access the deployer and the deployed contract fixtures again.
+We import the `getNamedAccounts` and `deployments` again because we'll need to access the deployer and the deployed contract fixtures again.

-The ‘assert’ and ‘expect’ properties are imported from ‘chai’.
+The `assert` and `expect` properties are imported from `chai`.
 These will help us in defining the test scripts.

 Writing tests is not different from any other unit tests done in JavaScript.
 Chai is one of the standard libraries in JavaScript for testing.

-A test script could consist of a ‘describe()’ function that acts as a parent of smaller separated test scripts that run independently of one another.
+A test script could consist of a `describe()` function that acts as a parent of smaller separated test scripts that run independently of one another.

 Let's take a look at what the function looks like;